I Want to Alter My Windows

 More detail on windows and Building Regulations can be found in our guidance: Energy Efficiency and Historic Buildings: Application of Part L.

 When repairing or replacing windows it is best to consult a joiner or metal worker with previous experience of historic buildings; see Finding Professional Help.
 For Building Regulations as they relate to windows, please see Planning Portal: Doors and Windows.

 Keeping the cold out

 There is no reason why older windows should not be as energy efficient as new ones.
 Making sure they fit well will help reduce draughts and heat loss, as will adding draught-stripping.
 If you have window shutters, it’s worth making sure they work and closing them at night.
 If your shutters are missing, consider having new ones made.

 We have researched different ways of insulating windows and found that you can significantly reduce heat loss by using window shutters, insulated blinds or thick curtains.
-To further reduce energy losses through windows, your house may be suitable for secondary glazing.
-This retains your existing historic windows and, if done carefully, will preserve the outside appearance of the house.
+To further reduce energy losses through windows and match the performance of new windows, you may consider secondary glazing.
+This retains your existing historic windows and, if designed carefully, will preserve the outside appearance of the house.
 It is important to make sure the design of the secondary glazing is compatible with any existing window shutters, panelling or mouldings.